5 Things to Know About the EPA’s Phasedown of the HFCs Used in Your Facility’s HVAC and Refrigeration Equipment

 As the EPA and our HVAC industry continually work to phase out a range of refrigerants deemed hazardous to the earth’s ozone layer, trust the experts at Campbell Inc. to guide you in your search for newer, environmentally friendly refrigerants for commercial applications.

-What is the HFC Phasedown?
+What Is the HFC Phasedown?

 The use and production of hydrofluorocarbons (HFCs), commonly used as refrigerants in air conditioning and refrigeration equipment, has been slated by the EPA for a phasedown to 15% of their baseline levels by 2036.